QuantEcon/lecture-python-intro/in-work/networks.md

 In operations research, network analysis is related to such fundamental problems as on minimum cost flow, traveling salesman, shortest path, and assignment.

 TODO add wiki links for above defs

+This lecture gives an introduction to economic and financial networks.

+(Some parts are drawn from the text https://networks.quantecon.org/ but the level of this lecture is less advanced.)

+## Economic and Financial Networks

 Within economics, important examples of networks include